pgEdge/pgedge-helm/docs/quickstart.md

 1. Download the latest `pgedge-helm` release package from [pgEdge Helm Releases](https://github.com/pgEdge/pgedge-helm/releases/).

-    After downloading and extracting the package on your machine, `cd` into the `pgedge-helm` directory.
+    After downloading and extracting the package on your machine, navigate into the `pgedge-helm` directory.

-2. Set your kubectl context and namespace

-    In order to ensure you will deploy the chart to the correct cluster, set your kubectl context and namespace.
+2. Set your kubectl context and namespace to ensure you will deploy the chart to the correct cluster.
+For example:

     ```sh
     kubectl config use-context <cluster-context> --namespace <desired-namespace>